Carl Benjamin: YouTube career

 Benjamin's YouTube channel drew attention during the Gamergate harassment campaign in 2014.
 Inside Higher Ed said his videos on the topic advanced a conspiracy theory in which he argued members of the Digital Games Research Association (DiGRA) were actively plotting to influence video game development, saying DiGRA "became co-opted by feminists to become a think tank by which gender ideologues can disseminate their ideology to the gaming press and ultimately to gamers".
 He also posted content that was critical of feminist video game critics and academics and posted content that was critical of feminism in general.
 That year, Benjamin said that he had named his channel Sargon of Akkad because he was "a lover of history and the lessons it can teach us".

-In June 2015, YouTube took down one of Benjamin's videos when it received a copyright claim from The Guardian.
-Benjamin contested the claim against the video, which used substantial portions of The Guardians video.
-The Guardian said it was offering "advice on how to engage with Guardian content without breaching copyright".
-The video was restored later the same day.
-One Los Angeles Times opinion columnist commented on the incident, saying it was "alarming to see copyright law used to stifle debate in the public square".

-At VidCon 2017, media critic Anita Sarkeesian appeared on a panel discussing online harassment directed towards women.
+At VidCon 2017, the media critic Anita Sarkeesian appeared on a panel discussing online harassment directed towards women.
 A group of YouTubers who had frequently criticised Sarkeesian in the past, including Benjamin, filled one half of the first three rows of the audience and filmed Sarkeesian as part of a targeted harassment campaign against her.
 Sarkeesian singled out Benjamin as a serial harasser of hers, calling him a "garbage human".
 The event went viral among both critics and supporters of Sarkeesian.
 Benjamin accused Sarkeesian of abuse and cyberbullying and said that he would have wanted to know how she "would like to be approached"; in a blog post, Sarkeesian wrote:

-VidCon founder Hank Green issued a statement that the group's actions were clear "intimidating behaviour" and apologised for the situation "which resulted in [Sarkeesian] being subjected to a hostile environment that she had not signed up for".
+Hank Green, the founder of VidCon, issued a statement that the group's actions were clear "intimidating behaviour" and apologised for the situation "which resulted in [Sarkeesian] being subjected to a hostile environment that she had not signed up for".
 Patreon also investigated the claims of harassment, but determined that although they considered his actions "distasteful", Benjamin had not violated their code of conduct.